Suspected tornadoes cause damage in Missouri, Illinois

 “I’m just happy we’re alive,” she said.

-Across the river in Illinois, Chester fire Chief Marty Bert said the main damage in the community was confined to power lines and downed trees.
-Wind ripped off part of the roof at Three Springs Lodge nursing home, but all the residents were safe, he said.

-A suspected tornado also hit Sunday night near Fredericktown, Missouri.
-A storage building was leveled, the Post-Dispatch reported, and other buildings lost roofs and had their windows cracked.
+In Fredericktown, a storage building was leveled, the Post-Dispatch reported, and other buildings lost roofs and had their windows cracked.
+The weather service confirmed Monday that a tornado with at least an EF2 rating caused damage in the Fredericktown area.
+A tornado with that rating is considered strong and wind speeds range from 111-135 mph (179-217 kph).

 Earlier Sunday, video from a KMBC-TV helicopter captured a funnel cloud forming near Kansas City around the Missouri community of Kingston.
 There appeared to be some damage on the ground, the station reported.